niklas-xgh-dev/GoLogger/README.md

 </div>

-# LogViper - Comprehensive Log Collection System
+# GoLogger - Comprehensive Log Collection System

-LogViper is a high-performance, Go-based log collection system designed for efficient gathering, processing, and storage of system logs.
-It is architected to handle high-volume log ingestion from multiple sources, with ongoing development for expanded capabilities.
+GoLogger is a Go-based log collection system designed for gathering and storage of system logs.

 ## Recent Refactoring